 What can I do if I’m worried about my mental health?

 If you’re concerned you’re developing a mental health problem, talk to your GP.
-It can be daunting, but most people find that speaking to their GP and getting help and support can make a big difference to their lives.
+It can be daunting, but most people find that speaking to their GP and getting help and support can make a big difference in their lives.

 If you're in distress and need immediate help or are feeling like ending your life, please call 999 or go to A&E and ask for the contact of the nearest crisis resolution team.
 These are teams of mental health care professionals who work with people in severe distress.